Welcome to the

 Update...
 Official Message Board

-Update is the official message board of Bill Mac Swain, National President of the Korean War Veterans Association.
+Update is the official message board of Tom Stevens, National President of the Korean War Veterans Association.
 Messages that appear here are posted to keep the membership of the KWVA informed about the latest news concerning the organization and the president's itinerary.
 These messages are dated and posted from top to bottom, the most recent messages at the top.

 President's Messages...